-You will probably be surprised at this feature’s title: why German wine, not beer?
-Indeed, being the most favorite drink among the Germans, beer has captured attention of the whole country and become the German national drink.
+You will probably be surprised to see an article about German wine, why not beer, right?
+Indeed, being the most popular drink among the Germans, beer has captured attention of the whole country and become the German national drink.
 Still wine is also an object to overall popularity.
 There is an anonymous German advice to beer and wine drinkers: Wine after beer, nothing to fear.
 Beer after wine, that’s not so fine.
 It is enough to follow this simple succession to feel good whenever you happen to visit a bar, or a restaurant.

 It would be interesting for true wine connoisseurs to know about the origin of German wine and its history, starting with Romans in the first century, proceeding to the Middle Ages, and ending up at present time.